Skip to main content

 Goal:

-Represent patients in a latent space based on their clinical profiles to uncover hidden similarity patterns
+Represent patients in a latent clinical space to uncover similarity patterns across disease trajectories.

 Diagram